Our Vision

 Campsite and river access development follows a shared management protocol designed to maintain the integrity of the river experience, ensure proper etiquette and standard expectations by trail users, encourage adequate stewardship, and to maintain good relationships with landowners.
 Campsite development, as well as ongoing stewardship, is carried out by volunteers, scout troops, and youth stewardship corps who will work together to mitigate the impacts of recreation use.

 Trail promotion is coordinated and carefully managed, recognizing that overuse could both degrade campsites and the scenic experience visitors seek.
 At a website, jointly maintained and updated by collaborators, visitors are able to obtain trail and campsite updates, explore maps, post trip experiences, and connect to and support partnering organizations.
 Unified way-finding signage assists visitors in finding access points.
-Visitors have access to a waterproof map, sold by area outfitters.
+Visitors have access to waterproof maps, sold by area outfitters.

-Collaborating partners host river events that showcase area paddling opportunities.The purchase of the map and contributions from area paddlers and businesses helps raise funds for trail coordination ongoing campsite stewardship efforts.
+Collaborating partners host river events that showcase area paddling opportunities.
+The purchase of maps and contributions from area paddlers and businesses help raise funds for ongoing site stewardship efforts.
 Outreach to paddlers creates an engaged user group that not only recreates in a manner that is compatible with the natural and historic resources of the river valley, but who, working with area partners, assists with resource protection and river enhancement projects.